A Comparison of Automatic Differentiation and Continuous Sensitivity Analysis for Derivatives of Differential Equation Solutions: Discrete Sensitivity Analysis via Automatic Differentiation (DSAAD)

 \begin{enumerate} \item The non-stiff Lotka-Volerra equations (LV). \item An $N \times N$ finite difference discretization of the two-dimensional stiff Brusselator reaction-diffusion PDE (BRUSS). \item A stiff pollution model (POLLU). \item A non-stiff pharmacokinetic/pharmacodynamic system (PK/PD). \end{enumerate}

-The cover stiff and non-stiff ODEs, large systems and small systems, and include the a PDE discretization with a dimension $N$ for testing the scaling of the methodologies.
+These cover stiff and non-stiff ODEs, large systems and small systems, and include a PDE discretization with a dimension $N$ for testing the scaling of the methodologies.
 Details of the four models are presented in the Appendix.

 Figure \ref{fig:ode_sens} shows the output of the first two models' sensitivities that are computed by the DSAAD method compared to CSA.
 The two methods align in their model sensitivity calculations, demonstrating that the application of AD on the generic ODE solver does produce correct output sensitivities.
-From these tests we note that the differences in the model sensitivities between the two methods had a maximum norm of $1.14\cdot10^{-5}$ and $3.10\cdot10^{-4}$ which is roughly the chosen tolerance of the numerical integration.
+From these tests we note that the differences in the model sensitivities between the two methods had a maximum norm of $1.14\times10^{-5}$ and $3.1\times10^{-4}$ which is roughly the chosen tolerance of the numerical integration.
+These results were again confirmed at a difference of $1\times10^{-12}$ when ran with sufficiently low ODE solver tolerance.